-You’re not entirely sure how or why you made it this far through reading, because this woman who identifies simultaneously as a sheep, a warrior and a star is a bit too woo-woo for your liking.
+You’re not entirely sure how or why you made it this far through reading, because this woman who identifies simultaneously as a black sheep, a warrior and a star is a bit too woo-woo for your liking.
 You dwell in reality, and this redefinition business sounds like crazy talk.

 Given you’ve come this far, don’t let any differences between you and I put you off.
 My intention is to offer you something of value that makes meaningful sense in your world.
 Your new story doesn’t need to be as flowery or esoteric as mine.
 I’ll attempt to clarify the idea as logically as I possibly can, with real life examples of how the concept plays out in everyday life.

 When we look at the world, we believe what we see is unquestionable evidence of reality.
 Ponder then, what we see is a function of the design of our organs of sight; our eyes.
 Other animals, with differently designed eyes, have different sight perception to humans; when looking at the same thing, what they see is a different reality to what we see.24 Additionally, various imaging technologies can show us what we cannot perceive with the naked eye.
 Therefore, it’s incredibly presumptuous to assume our version of what we see with our human eyes is the only true reality.
 Instead of confining ourselves to our automatic perception of what we assume is reality, we can rewrite the story of our reality by selecting an alternate way of viewing.

 Your perception may be incomplete